deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 The [Governance](#security-council) multisig can completely upgrade the `PendleVotingControllerUpg`, or add and remove pools from receiving votes without timelock.
 A market that has received votes but is removed before the epoch is finalized and voting results are broadcasted does not receive `PENDLE` emissions in the next week.

-After a vote concluded, the `PENDLE` tokens are sent to the market contract over course of the entire week for LPs to claim.
-The `PENDLE` tokens that are accounted for the LPs can, before sent to the market contract, be withheld by the [Governance](#security-council) multisig by withdrawing the `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` contract which causes a _loss of unclaimed yield_ for the LPs.
+After a vote concluded, the `PENDLE` tokens are sent to the market contract over the course of the entire week for LPs to claim.
+The `PENDLE` tokens that are accounted for the LPs can, before sent to the market contract, be withheld by the [Governance](#security-council) multisig by withdrawing the `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` contract which would cause a _loss of unclaimed yield_ for the LPs.

-Already distributed `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` to the market contract cannot be withdrawn from the market contract.
+Already distributed `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` to the market contract cannot be withdrawn by a privileged permission owner, like the [Governance](#security-council) multisig.

 #### Redirection of Fees to vePENDLE voters

-Charged fees from trading activities (see this [section](#pendle-amm-module))are automatically sent to the `Treasury` multisig.
+Charged fees from trading activities (see this [section](#pendle-amm-module)) are automatically sent to the `Treasury` multisig.
 The fees allocated for the `vePENDLE` holders are forwarded to the `PendleFeeDistributorV2Proxy` from the `Treasury` multisig account via the EOA `Hardware Deployer`.
 The collected fees can be withhold at any stage of the transfer from the Treasury to the `vePENDLE` holders.
 This could lead to complete _loss of unclaimed yield_ for an entire week.

 The `PendleMultiTokenMerkleDistributor` allows `vePENDLE` holders to claim token rewards issued by third parties.
-The `PendleMultiTokenMerkleDistributor` is upgradeable by the [DevMultisig](#security-council).
-These functions allow replacing the contract implementation used to validate reward claims, without timelock or other protection.
+The `PendleMultiTokenMerkleDistributor` is upgradeable by the [DevMultisig](#security-council) allowing to replace the contract implementation used to validate reward claims, without timelock or other protection.
 This could lead to _loss of unclaimed yield_.

 > Upgradeability score: High

 ## Autonomy

 Pendle deployment on Ethereum does not rely on any external dependency.
 However, Pendle markets use yield bearing tokens from third-party protocols.
-While this does not affect the decentralization assessment of the Pendle protocol itself, users should be aware that the performance and security of specific markets depend on the underlying yield-bearing tokens of third-party protocols.
+While this does not affect the decentralization assessment of the Pendle protocol itself, users should be aware that the performance and security of specific markets depend on the underlying yield bearing tokens of third-party protocols.

 Please read the [Reviewer Notes](#reviewer-notes) to informed about the dependency risk on other chain deployments.